nj2397/2Chat/README.md

 ![Chat Interface](https://drive.google.com/uc?id=1aUT_4S3C9nCY8w-s2aistNIpKrlzmtaZ)

 ## Development
 * Currently the application is in development phase.
+For experiment purpose, two clients are being maintained for communication exchange.
-The updates will keep on appearing over repo before a complete prototype is hosted.
+* The updates will keep on appearing over repo before a complete prototype is hosted.
 * Plan is to integrate with an engaging UI and maintain database for users.
 * Integration with AI APIs such as Gemini API / Claude API is on progress, making the communication seamless.